tidyverse/dplyr/cran-comments.md

-The following notes were generated across my local OS X install, ubuntu running on travis-ci and win builder.
+The following notes were generated across my local OS X install and ubuntu running on travis-ci.
 Response to NOTEs across three platforms below.

+* checking CRAN incoming feasibility ...
+NOTE

+  I changed my email address to hadley@rstudio.com.

 * checking dependencies in R code ...
 NOTE

-  Namespaces in Imports field not imported from:
+  Namespaces in Imports field not imported from: 'R6' R6 is a build time dependency.
-  'Lahman' 'hflights' 'magrittr' 'methods'

-  I'm resonably certain this is a spurious warning.
-Lahman and hflights are data packages and hence have nothing to import.
-Functions from magrittr and methods are used with :: (but during package build so I don't think the current checks see them)

-Checking all dependencies (summary at https://github.com/wch/checkresults/blob/master/dplyr/r-release/00check-summary.txt), discovered one problem, with the freqweights package).
-I have corresponded with the maintainer, and he will release a new version once dplyr 0.2 is on CRAN.

-Since the previous submission, I have fixed the three reported problems:

-* Used `packageStartupMessage()` in more places.

-* Informed the Rcpp maintainers about "/home/ripley/R/test-3.2/Rcpp/include/Rcpp/DataFrame.h:55:9: warning: no return statement in function returning non-void [-Wreturn-type]"
+  Missing or unexported object: ‘RSQLite::initExtension’ This is used for compatibility with RSQlite 1.0 (not yet on CRAN), and is only called if packageVersion("RSQLite") >= 1.

+I couldn't check on win-builder because it doesn't have the latest Rcpp and appears to be missing RMySQL.

+Important reverse dependency check notes (summary at https://github.com/wch/checkresults/blob/master/dplyr/r-release/00check-summary.txt);

+* COPASutils, freqweights, qdap, simPH: fail for various reasons.
+All package authors were informed of the upcoming release and shown R CMD check issues over a week ago.

+* ecoengine: same problem as always on our test machine.

+* ggvis: You'll be recieving a submission that fixes these issues very shortly from Winston.

-* Fixed a NAMESPACE problem.
+* repra, rPref: uses a deprecated function.

-Regards,

-Hadley